Questions & Answers

 It is totally customisable, so you can chop and change what buttons appear on the toolbar or even make your own using your own functions.

-Fast Edit v1.0 and Fast Edit Mini have all default plugins already included and installed in the download pack so just take a look at the TinyMCE examples page and enable your favourites.
+Fast Edit v1.0, Fast Edit BE and Fast Edit Mini have all default plugins already included and installed in their respective download packs so just take a look at the TinyMCE examples page and enable your favourites.

 Specifically, if you want to enable the "forecolor" option, which is the button that provides a quick and easy way to change highlighted text colour, all you need to do is open the "fast_edit/js/fast_edit_toolbar.js" file and make the highlighted change;